 Contents range from numbered blocks to 2-d felt shapes to create pictures.
 Our classroom Quiet Bins are inspired by the book, “A Year of Educational Quiet bins” by Sarah Noftle.
 (Link at bottom)

-Collection includes: play dough, pipe cleaners and beads and buttons, Lego, gel pens and paper, foam blocks, wooden cubes, connecting stars, magnetic tiles, paper punches and paper, memory card game, sorting gems, felt cut outs, story telling props, wooden cutouts, screw drivers/creating kit, plastic characters, wooden blocks (numbered 1-50), coffee stir sticks/animals figures, popsicle sticks.
+Play dough, pipe cleaners and beads and buttons, Lego, gel pens and paper, foam blocks, wooden cubes, connecting stars, magnetic tiles, paper punches and paper, memory card game, sorting gems, felt cut outs, story telling props, wooden cutouts, screw drivers/creating kit, plastic characters, wooden blocks (numbered 1-50), coffee stir sticks/animals figures, popsicle sticks.

 I hope that you have found some of the ideas useful for your classroom or home.
 I spend a lot of time in my classroom and wanted to make sure that I had created a space for my students, and I, to feel comfortable, organized, calm and ready to learn.
 Thanks for visiting!